Delay-aware Robust Control for Safe Autonomous Driving: Methodology

 where $t_{c,n}$ is the observed computation time at step $n$, and $\gamma_{n-1,0}$ is the first element of the vector at step $n-1$.

 For the local upper bound estimate, we use the predicted value and variance to get an upper-bound estimate on computation time, i.e., $\Hat{t}_{c,n} = x_{n|n-1} + \beta p_{n|n-1}$.
 We choose the parameter $\beta$ accordingly to get sufficiently high confidence as an upper bound assuming a Gaussian distribution.
+It is important to note here that the addition of an adaptive Kalman filter for estimation of computation time doesn't significantly affect the computation time of the overall algorithm, as augmenting by a fixed number of computations in the cycle leads to an insignificant increase in computation time as opposed to window-based estimation methods whose computational complexity depends on the window size.